mvoipio/laskuri/README.md

 # laskuri
 Laskuri pirtanauhaloimelle

-I did not copy any code as such and only some css, but I checked LOTS of things online.
+I copied very little code as such and only some css, but I checked LOTS of things online.
 These are the sources I used.